- J

 Content and Custody of Student Records

-of currently attending students may contain, but will not necessarily be limited to: directory information, academic work completed, level of achievement (standardized test scores, transcripts of courses and grades, honors received), attendance records, health information, evaluations, interest inventory results, family background information, teacher or counselor ratings and observations, reports of conduct, and any specialized programming documents, including Individualized Education Programs (IEPs).
+Student education records in all formats and media, including photographic and electronic, are those records maintained by the School District that directly relate to the student.
+The records of currently attending students may contain, but will not necessarily be limited to: directory information, academic work completed, level of achievement (standardized test scores, transcripts of courses and grades, honors received), attendance records, health information, evaluations, interest inventory results, family background information, teacher or counselor ratings and observations, reports of conduct, and any specialized programming documents, including Individualized Education Programs (IEPs).
 Electronic communications, including electronic mail, google chat, and similar tools or applications, that are not saved to a student’s file do not constitute a student education record maintained by the School District, and instead would be available in accordance with Board Policy KDB.

 Student records do not include records of instructional, supervisory, and administrative personnel that are in the sole possession of the maker, and that are not accessible or revealed to any other person except a substitute, and records and documents that are privileged under law.